EMS1.com Editorial Advisory Board

 Ryan Greenberg has spent the past nearly 20 years working in EMS from EMT to Chief of EMS.
 Ryan has focused his career on building hospital based EMS systems across the northeast while always remaining an active Paramedic, Fire Fighter, Educator and EMS Advocate.
 Ryan received his undergraduate degree from Babson College and his Master’s Degree from Seton Hall University.
 Ryan currently is the on the Executive Committee of the Board of Directors of the National EMS Management Association.

-Vice president of marketing for Pulsara, EMS1 co-founder, paramedic
+Kris Kaull, chief marketing officer for Pulsara, EMS1 co-founder, flight paramedic

 Kris Kaull, B.S., NREMT-P, CCEMT-P has 20 years of experience in public safety – both as practitioner and business professional – which lends a unique perspective and vision to the company.
 Kris began his career in public safety as a firefighter and EMT.
 He's worked as a paramedic, field training officer, ambulance service director, fire captain and continues his practice as a critical care flight paramedic.